 How to Start a Vegan Diet

 Starting any new diet begins with identifying your personal health and fitness goals.
 Your nutrition goal will determine you daily calorie needs and shape the foundation of your food choices.
 For most, the reason for changing their eating habits falls into one of the following categories:

 However, these may not be the only reasons one would start a plant based style of eating.
 Veganism is unique in that it is also associated with animal welfare and sustainability.
-But if your main reasons for going vegan fall into less health-oriented goals like these, it is still important to think through how your eating habits impact your personal wellbeing.
+Regardless, if your main reasons for going vegan fall into less health-oriented goals like these, it is still important to think through how your eating habits impact your personal wellbeing.

-So step one is to determine what you want to get out of your diet.
+Step one is to determine what you want to get out of your meals.
 From there you can begin to shape your menu to fit your unique nutrition needs.